The Normandy: Site

-The Normandy is at 140 Riverside Drive in the Upper West Side neighborhood of Manhattan in New York City.
+The Normandy is at 140 Riverside Drive on the Upper West Side of Manhattan in New York City.
 The building occupies the eastern sidewalk of Riverside Drive, across from Riverside Park between 86th Street to the south and 87th Street to the north.
-The Normandy is situated on an "L"-shaped land lot with an area of 28700 ft2.
+The Normandy is situated on an L-shaped land lot with an area of 28700 ft2.
 The lot measures 200 ft along Riverside Drive, 125 ft along 86th Street, and 160 ft along 87th Street.
 The surrounding area contains row houses, as well as apartment buildings such as the Red House on 85th Street.

 After the completion of Riverside Drive in the late 19th century, row houses were built on and near it.
 The site of the Normandy was occupied by twelve row houses that were built in 1896 by Henry Cook.
 These were composed of eight houses at 140–147 Riverside Drive, three at 348–352 West 87th Street, and 351 West 86th Street.
 Traffic engineer John A. Harriss acquired the house at 140 Riverside Drive in 1910.
 This house had contained a log cabin, chapel, and ballroom.
 Harriss's firm Rivercrest Realty acquired six of the adjacent houses in 1918.
 Rivercrest bought the remaining houses by 1921, and Harriss planned to build an apartment building on the site.
 The plans never materialized and the Metropolitan Life Insurance Company took over the buildings in 1933.